MichaelSquires/AdventOfCode/2017/README.md

 problems that take some thought in creating a solution than having to figure out what the pattern of the random algorithm is and trying to short-circuit the algorithm.
 Part two of yesterday was similar.
 I hope this is the last of these types of challenges.

+#### Day 18 ####
+Part two took me longer than I wanted.
+I had a super-subtle bug that didn't affect part one so I got that answer right away but then P2 took forever.
+I assumed because P1 was working that my virtual machine implementation was solid.
+Wrong-o.
+After struggling with P2 for a while, I went back and re-read the challenge carefully and revalidated all of my assumptions and my solution.
+When I did that, I found the bug.
+It was in the `jgz` command.
+I had coded it so that if the value of the first operand was not zero, it would branch.
+The challenge (and, in retrospect, the name of the instruction) states that it should branch if the first operand is greater than zero.